-- 5.1 The spatial framework organises our place based priorities for change across the town centre.
+- organises our place based priorities for change across the town centre.
 These priorities then translate into a series of projects, which we have categorised by theme and introduce from page 56. - 5.2 The components which make up the spatial framework are detailed below: